 - JetBlue offers a special 35% discount by using code AWD # H798506 and 600 bonus TrueBlue points on Avis car rentals of 3 days or more.
 You can also earn double TrueBlue points on rentals of at least one day at participating Budget locations and earn special discounts by providing your JetBlue TrueBlue/Budget Customer Discount (BCD) number R344900.
 All you have to do is make your reservation through your TrueBlue account or provide your TrueBlue number at checkout.

 - United partners with car rental companies.

-Booking Hotel Bookings and Airbnb Stays through an Airlines Portal
+Book Hotels and Airbnb Stays through an Airlines Portal

 If you aren’t loyal to any particular hotel chain earning miles through an airlines frequent flier mileage program might be more beneficial.
 Instead of having your points for staying at any major hotel chain sit and expire have your point turn into miles with your airline.

 - American Airlines partners with 21 hotel brands

 - JetBlue allows you to link your Hilton Honors, Marriott Rewards and IHG Hotel Group awards program and instead have your points automatically sent to your JetBlue account.

 - United hotel hotel partners

 Delta Airlines also has an exclusive partnership with Airbnb and you can earn 1 mile per dollar spent on all Airbnb stays when booking through www.deltaairbnb.com.
 Don’t already use Airbnb?
 Sign-up here and get a $40 credit towards your first stay.
 Nervous about staying in an Airbnb, read this: 8 Tips to Guarantee a Great Airbnb Experience.